Home > Blogs > Selective Licensing Explained: Essential Guide for UK Landlords

 How Does Selective Licensing Work?

-2. Application for a License
+2. Apply for a License

 3. Property Inspection

-4. Issuance of License
+4. Get the License

 Selective Licensing Works Explained | RE/MAX Star